RAGBRAI riders react to staff resignations, new ride

 Juskiewicz told Waverly Newspapers scheduling the new event the same week as the long-established one was a matter of convenience for RAGBRAI’s loyal riders.

 “So many people have planned for that week off,” he said.
-“I’ve got great friends that say, ‘They say after I get done with RAGBRAI, I always ask for that week off (the next year),’ so people schedule weddings on weekends that are not that week, so they can do their bike ride.
+“I’ve got great friends that say, ‘The day after I get done with RAGBRAI, I always ask for that week off (the next year),’ so people schedule weddings on weekends that are not that week, so they can do their bike ride.”

-“It’s an important thing on the calendar, and you know it, and that’s the date we’re going to go with.
-(The Register) can run their ride, whatever they choose to do going forward.”
+He added, “It’s an important thing on the calendar, and you know it, and that’s the date we’re going to go with.
+[The Register] can run their ride, whatever they choose to do going forward.”

 Juskiewicz said he and his staff still have some time to figure out where to have Iowa’s Ride go for its first incarnation.

-“It’s people that we’ve worked with over the past 16 years that I personally know really well.
-It’s a lot of people that I’ve worked with that I’ve gotten to know, trust and respect our team and the way we’ve done things.
+Juskiewicz continued, “It’s people that we’ve worked with over the past 16 years that I personally know really well.
+It’s a lot of people that I’ve worked with that I’ve gotten to know, trust, and respect our team and the way we’ve done things.
 Hopefully, we can work with some of those people again.”

 “Let’s give to those charities in those towns that host the event, and let’s also have one big charitable giving per year,” he said.
 “If we can get 10,000 riders, we’re talking millions of dollars to charities this year.”